-At The Daily Post, we follow the same comment guidelines as those on Hot Off the Press, the official blog of WordPress.com.
+At The Daily Post, we follow the same comment guidelines as those on The WordPress.com Blog, the official blog of WordPress.com.

 To increase meaningful conversation, sometimes it’s necessary to reduce the not-so-meaningful chatter.
 Here are the kinds of things we delete in our comment threads:

 - One-word comments like “Cool!” or “Thanks!”
 While we appreciate the congrats, we’d love to hear more about what exactly you love, and (even more importantly) why.

 - An excessive number of comments by one author.
 We’re glad you want to engage, but please give others a chance to speak, too.

 - Personal comments about staff members.
 OK, perhaps they might make us blush.
 Still, they’re not appropriate for the blog.

 - Inflammatory or offensive comments.
 Please respect other commenters and staff members in your comments and avoid profanity and unnecessary language.

 We also delete comments that are written entirely in a language other than English, as well as those that are difficult to understand due to grammatical and spelling errors.

 We hope you’ll appreciate and stand by these guidelines.
 Our goal is to make The Daily Post a place for both information and feedback.
 What you say matters.